rsms/TypoFig/README.md

 # TypoFig

-A macOS app which converts Glyphs.app glyph shapes in the clipboard to SVG.
+Small Mac app for assisting with typography design in Figma.

+Currently the app only does one specific thing: Convert Glyphs clipboard contents to SVG.

 1. Start the app
 2. Copy shapes in Glyphs.app